Serum Institute to produce Ebola vaccine for use in Uganda outbreak | Health

 The Serum Institute of India plans to manufacture 20,000 to 30,000 doses of an experimental Ebola vaccine by the end of November for use in trials against an outbreak in Uganda, its developers and a company source said.
 The response to Uganda's outbreak has been blunted by the absence of a proven vaccine against the Sudan strain of the virus.

-'PLAYING CATCH UP' Uganda's Information Minister Chris Baryomunsi said in an interview on Saturday that he did not have any information on a vaccine rollout but that the outbreak was under control.
+'PLAYING CATCH UP' Uganda's Information Minister Chris Baryomunsi said he did not have any information on a vaccine rollout.

 The vaccine has been in development for several years but its progress through clinical trials has been slowed by funding shortfalls, they said.
-"With better investment the world could easily have ready-made vaccines sitting in vials for this and a number of other diseases," said Sandy Douglas, an investigator at the Jenner Institute.
+"With better investment the world could easily have ready-made vaccines sitting in vials for this and a number of other diseases," said Sandy Douglas, an associate professor at Oxford.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)